SB 4141 (Coreg 12.5 mg)

-Coreg is used in the treatment of high blood pressure; heart failure; atrial fibrillation; left ventricular dysfunction; angina and belongs to the drug class non-cardioselective beta blockers.
+Coreg is used in the treatment of left ventricular dysfunction; high blood pressure; atrial fibrillation; heart failure; angina and belongs to the drug class non-cardioselective beta blockers.
 Risk cannot be ruled out during pregnancy.
 Coreg 12.5 mg is not subject to the Controlled Substances Act.

 See also related documents.

 Images for SB 4141

 - Generic Name:

 - Prescription only

 - Pregnancy Category: